 It may sound like a lengthy process but the actual transaction process typically takes 2–3 seconds and the entire process from authorisation to settlement of funding (getting the money into your bank account) typically takes 3 days.

 The most important thing to consider when looking for a payment gateway is compatibility with your eCommerce platform, will it work with your shopping cart?
-There are many shopping carts on the market, but it would be prudent to check with your web developer before signing up with one to ensure that the payment gateway is compatible.
+There are many shopping carts on the market, but it would be prudent to check with your web developer before signing up with one to ensure that the gateway is compatible.

 Gateway features – Transactions should be carried out quickly and reliably without charging over the odds.